carlosissac/mod10hwnotetaker/README.md

 ### Dependencies

 * `Express`.
-In order to create a webserver to publich our public pages and create the api routes.
+In order to create a web server to publish our public pages and create the api routes.

 * `FS`.
 This package allows us to clear, append and/or read to our files.

 * `Moment`.
-We use this in otder to create a current timestamp.
+We use this in order to create a current timestamp.

 * `Path`.
 Add on is used to resolve and manipulate system document path structures.